nephio-project/porch/docs/content/en/docs/5_architecture_and_components/engine/functionality/_index.md

 type: docs
 weight: 3
 description: |
-  Overview of core engine functionality and detailed documentation pages.
+  Overview of CaDEngine functionality and detailed documentation pages.
 ---

 The Engine provides four core functional areas that work together to manage the complete lifecycle of package revisions: